-Except with more flexibility…as they can be mounted under the bridge, inside or outside the body, and really ANYWHERE you like…
+Except they can be mounted almost anywhere, like under the bridge, inside or outside the body, or wherever.

-Simply by attaching the sensor with a temporary adhesive that can be easily removed without damage to the finish…no installation or modifications required.
+And installation is insanely simple.
+All you need to do is attach the sensor temporary adhesive that can be easily removed without damage to the finish.

 The biggest downside is that it is quite sensitive to feedback, and can be difficult to use in louder settings with multiple instruments.